madhavkhoslaa/madhavkhoslaa.github.io/content/posts/post1.md

 # Caching

-Caching in a pure function system is when you store the arguments to a particular function and use the result stored instead of actually invoking the function and for a good approach to caching you might want to design your caching scheme in such a way that for most responses the cache is actually used instead of performing a expensive operation again.
+Caching in a pure function system is when you store the arguments and the result to a particular function and use the result stored instead of actually invoking the function this comes with a prerequisite that the function for those arguments is already invoked and stored in the cache.
+For a good approach to caching you might want to design your caching scheme in such a way that for most responses the cache is actually used instead of performing a expensive computation again and delaying the response from your service.
-This need of reusability of cache is called increasing the "Cache-Hit Ratio".
+This need of reusability of cache from cached objects is called increasing the "Cache-Hit Ratio".
 We will talk about "Cache-Hit Ratio" now and ways to maximise it.

 # Cache-Hit Ratio